-The following performance graph compares the total cumulative stockholder returns on our common stock over the past five fiscal years with the total cumulative returns for the S&P 500 Index, the Dow Jones U.S. Waste and Disposal Services Index, or DJ Waste Services Index, and a peer group index we selected.
-We have selected the DJ Waste Services Index to replace the peer group index we have used in past years.
-As a result of our acquisition of R360 in October 2012 and subsequent growth of our E&P waste business, we believe that the numerous and diversified companies represented by the DJ Waste Services Index provides a more relevant comparison.
+The following performance graph compares the total cumulative stockholder returns on our common stock over the past five fiscal years with the total cumulative returns for the S&P 500 Index and the Dow Jones U.S. Waste and Disposal Services Index, or DJ Waste Services Index.

-The graph assumes an investment of \$100 in our common stock on December 31, 2009, and the reinvestment of all dividends.
-This chart has been calculated in compliance with SEC requirements and prepared by Capital $IQ^{\text{®}}$ .
+The graph assumes an investment of \$100 in our common stock on December 31, 2010, and the reinvestment of all dividends.
+This chart has been calculated in compliance with SEC requirements and prepared by Capital IQ®.